-The objective of this project was to quantify the effects of punched holes in structural steel plate material and structural connections.
-Building upon the results of the first phase of this project by Lubitz (2005), further tension tests of plate material with punched holes were performed.
+The objective of this project was to quantify the effects of punched holes and slotted holes in structural steel plate material and structural connections.
 Fatigue tests were also conducted to determine the fatigue characteristics of plates with various types of open holes.
 Based on the results of the tension and fatigue tests of structural steel plates, simple tension connections were designed and tested to determine the effects of punched holes on bearing strength, block shear strength, deformation capacity, and fatigue life.
 From these tests, recommendations will be presented on how to account for the possible use of punched holes in the design process.
-Potential modifications to current code provisions and specifications will also be presented, both to AASHTO specifications and AISC specifications as needed.
+Potential modifications to current AASHTO specifications will also be presented.
+A study of the effect of hole size, die clearance, plate thickness, and material strength upon the force and energy required to punch holes was undertaken.
+This work is reported in Cekov (2006) and is not included in this report for brevity.

-1.4 THESIS OUTLINE
+1.4 REPORT OUTLINE